karpathy/neuraltalk2/README.md

 **Running on MSCOCO images**.
 If you train on MSCOCO (see how below), you will have generated preprocessed MSCOCO images, which you can use directly in the eval script.
 In this case simply leave out the `image_folder` option and the eval script and instead pass in the `input_h5`, `input_json` to your preprocessed files.
 This will make more sense once you read the section below :)

+**Running a live demo**.
+With OpenCV 3 installed you can caption video stream from camera in real time.
+Follow the instructions in [torch-opencv](https://github.com/VisionLabs/torch-opencv/wiki/installation) to install it and run `videocaptioning.lua` similar to `eval.lua`.
+Note that only central crop will be captioned.

 ### I'd like to train my own network on MS COCO

 Great, first we need to some preprocessing.
 Head over to the `coco/` folder and run the IPython notebook to download the dataset and do some very simple preprocessing.
 The notebook will combine the train/val data together and create a very simple and small json file that contains a large list of image paths, and raw captions for each image, of the form: